Free and Low-Cost Pallet Sources

 "Think Small" to Find Free Pallets

-A good place to start is our article Five Great Places to Find Free or Low Cost Pallets.
-Additionally, scrap pallets, commonly known as pallet “cores” in the recycling business, can be found in a great variety of places where pallets are emptied, or where they are disposed.
-If you are looking for a modest supply of pallets on a steady basis, an important rule of thump is to "think small."
+Scrap pallets, commonly known as pallet “cores” in the recycling business, can be found in a great variety of places where pallets are emptied, or where they are disposed.
+If you are looking for a modest supply of pallets on a steady basis, an important rule of thumb is to "think small."